ABOUT

 Who are the Women's Protection Units?

 Since then, YPJ has participated in all military operations, fighting different Islamist groups such as Al-Nusra and ISIS.
 In 2014, when the city of Kobane was besieged and attacked by ISIS, the fighters of YPJ – alongside our all-gendered People’s Protection Units (YPG) – played an active role in liberating the city.
-During this time, YPJ fighters gained international attention for their courage and resistance, becoming a role model for women around the world fighting for freedom, self-determination and gender equality.
+During this time, YPJ fighters gained international attention for their courage and resistance, becoming a role model for women around the world fighting for self-determination and women’s liberation.

 The YPJ soon became an ethnically diverse force, as women from Arab, Assyrian, Armenian and other origins joined our ranks.
 The civil self-administration of Rojava changed its name to the Autonomous Administration of North and East Syria (AANES) to indicate the multi-ethnic character of the self-administration’s areas.